When Everything is Taken, What Remains

 Between 1942 and 1945, Austrian psychiatrist Viktor Frankl endured the destructive apparatus of four Nazi concentration camps, including Auschwitz.
 He survived.
 His parents, brother, and pregnant wife did not.

-Frankl’s core insight is that humans are not driven by the pursuit of pleasure, as Freud believed, or power, as Alfred Adler thought.
-Instead, we are driven by the search for meaning—our most urgent task in life.
+Frankl wrote Man’s Search for Meaning after the war.
+It is both testimony and philosophy.
+His core insight is that humans are not driven by the pursuit of pleasure, as Freud believed, or power, as Alfred Adler thought.
+Instead, we are driven by the search for meaning, our most urgent task in life.

 He saw three sources of meaning: